pchemguy/spec-kit/features/roadmap.md

 This document defines the ordered sequence of planned features.

-Each feature MUST:

-- be minimal in scope;
-- be self-sufficient;
-- be independently implementable and testable;
-- deliver standalone, user-visible value;
-- NOT combine unrelated or merely convenient future work;
-- NOT depend on future features to become meaningful.

 Each feature section in this document MUST:

 - represent exactly one feature;